-- Undrawn credit facilities (agreements to lend, purchase securities, provide guarantees or acceptance facilities) with an original maturity of up to and including one year or which may be cancelled unconditionally at any time without notice, - Other items also carrying low risk.
+- Undrawn credit facilities (agreements to lend, purchase securities, provide guarantees or acceptance facilities) with an original maturity of up to and including one year or which may be cancelled unconditionally at any time without notice. - Other items also carrying low risk.

 The Member States undertake to inform the Commission as soon as they have agreed to include a new off-balancesheet item in any of the last indents under each category of risk.
 Such items will be definitively classified at Community level once the procedure laid down in Article 60 has been completed.
-89/647/EEC Annex I (adapted)

-ANNEX HI
+ANNEX III

-THE TREATMENT OF OFF-BALANCE-SHEET ITEMS CONCERNING INTEREST AND FOREIGN- EXCHANGE RATES
+THE TREATMENT OF OFF-BALANCE-SHEET ITEMS

-1. SCOPE AND CHOICE OF METHOD
+1. CHOICE OF THE METHOD